HandicapUpdated 2026

 Always check individual competition rules.
 Some are open to all; others set entry limits.

-If my handicap is 54, how many shots do I get?
-Your playing handicap will be based on your Course Handicap (derived from your 54 Handicap Index), adjusted for the format.
-On a standard par-72 course, a 54 Handicap Index might translate to a Course Handicap of around 50–58 depending on the Slope, meaning you'd receive 50–58 shots on the day.
+Your actual stroke allowance is based on your Course Handicap, which is calculated from your 54.0 Handicap Index and the course's Slope Rating.
+On a standard par-72 course, a 54.0 Handicap Index typically converts to a Course Handicap of around 50–58 strokes, so you would receive that many shots on the day.

 Official USGA/WHS